jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

       </td>
       <td>
         <p>
-          <strong>Software Developer for web using .NET and C# at <a href="http://www.four13group.com/">Four13 Group</a></strong> <small>(Home-based, Full-time on first three months, Part-time on the rest because I was also going to school during this time)</small>
+          <strong>Software Developer for web using .NET and C# at <a href="http://www.four13group.com/">Four13 Group</a></strong> <small>(Home-based, Full-time on first three months, Part-time the following months until my resignation)</small>
         </p>
         <p>
           Added features and fixed bugs on an online store project which uses ASP.NET MVC
         </p>
         <p>
           I also worked on a project which is a CMS for another online store.
-The project uses AngularJS (version 1) for their frontend and ASP.NET WebAPI for the backend.
+The project uses AngularJS (version 1) for their frontend and ASP.NET Core WebAPI for the backend.
         </p>
       </td>
     </tr>